Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 argument).
 That object has been created in store, has escaped the node and is available through its storage reference.
 However, it cannot be passed back into the node as argument of a call since it is not _exported_.
-This is a security feature of
+This is a security feature of Hotmoka.
-@Type.
 Its reason is that the store of a node is public and can be read freely.
-Everybody can see the objects created in the store of a @Type node and their storage references can be used to invoke their methods and modify their state.
+Everybody can see the objects created in the store of a Hotmoka node and their storage references can be used to invoke their methods and modify their state.
 This is true also for objects meant to be private state components of other objects and that are not expected to be freely modifiable from outside the node.
-Because of this,
-@Type requires that classes, whose instances can be passed into the node as arguments to methods or constructors, must be annotated as `@Exported`.
+Because of this, Hotmoka requires that classes, whose instances can be passed into the node as arguments to methods or constructors, must be annotated as `@Exported`.
 This means that the programmer acknowledges the use of these instances from outside the node.